-We were invited to North Bradbury Farm by Chris and Tracey through Baby Friendly Boltholes to review their Farm Stay through the eyes of a toddler.
+We were invited to North Bradbury Farm by Chris and Tracey through Baby Friendly Boltholes to review their Farm Stay.
+We wanted to find out whether is was a good family holiday if you were looking for a holiday with toddlers.
 I honestly thought that we would be staying in a cottage, on a farm with animals around.
-Technically this was exactly what it was, however, this farm stay is so much more than just that.
+Technically this was exactly what it was, however, this farm stay inn Devon was so much more than just that.

-The Twins are now two and a half and you could see the sheer excitement on their faces when we told them we were staying on a farm.
-Having arrived late afternoon, we had a tour of our accommodation, which on first impressions was very comfortable and inviting and straight away we spotted the stairgate, two cots and booster seats and potties (they were ready for the twin invasion!).
-After gobbling down a quick supper, the girls were super keen to get out on the farm to help Farmer Chris with his evening feeding rounds.
-Farmer Chris welcomes all of his guests to join in with the two feeding times of the day which are at 9am and 6pm.
+The Twins were 2 1/2 when we visited and they were so excited by our trip.
+Having arrived late afternoon, we had a tour of our accommodation, which on first impressions was very comfortable and inviting and straight away we spotted the stair gate, two cots and booster seats and potties (they were ready for the twin invasion!).
+After gobbling down a quick supper, the girls were super keen to get out on the farm to help Farmer Chris with his evening feeding rounds which are offered morning and evening to their guests.
 We didn’t miss one – the twin’s confidence grew and grew and were soon telling everyone what to do including the animals!

 How involved can you really be with the animal feeding?